MicrosoftDocs/Viva/Viva/glint/create-employee-attribute-file.md

 ## Choose your file upload format

-When creating your employee attribute file, use one of the following two formats:
+When creating your Employee Attribute File, use one of the following two formats:

 - .xlsx
 - .csv (comma delimited) file